-Funerals at the Anglican Parish of Hanover and Durham, Ontario.
+Funerals at the St. James Anglican of Hanover, Ontario.

 As you plan for a funeral or are now experiencing your own grief at the death of a loved one, we wish to assist you with some information that we hope will help you through this difficult time.